-(c) EAD for OTC derivative contracts.

-(5) Single OTC derivative contract.
-Except as modified by paragraph (c)(7) of this section, the EAD for a single OTC derivative contract that is not subject to a qualifying master netting agreement is equal to the sum of the bank's current credit exposure and potential future credit exposure (PFE) on the derivative contract.

-(i) Current credit exposure.
-The current credit exposure for a single OTC derivative contract is the greater of the mark-to-market value of the derivative contract or zero.
+- (c) Exposure amount for derivative contracts (EAD) for OTC derivative contracts. - (5) Single OTC derivative contract.
+Except as modified by paragraph (c)(7) of this section, the EAD for a single OTC derivative contract that is not subject to a qualifying master netting agreement is equal to the sum of the mutual association's current credit exposure and potential future credit exposure (PFE) on the derivative contract. - (i) Current credit exposure.
+The current credit exposure for a single OTC derivative contract is the greater of the mark-to-market value of the derivative contract or zero. - (ii) PFE.

-(ii) PFE.
 The PFE for a single OTC derivative contract, including an OTC derivative contract with a negative mark-to-market value, is calculated by multiplying the notional principal amount of the derivative contract by the appropriate conversion factor in Table 4.
 For purposes of calculating either the PFE under this paragraph or the gross PFE under paragraph (c)(6) of this section for exchange rate contracts and other similar contracts in which the notional principal amount is equivalent to the cash flows, notional principal amount is the net receipts to each party falling due on each value date in each currency.
-For any OTC derivative contract that does not fall within one of the specified categories in Table 4, the PFE must be calculated using the "other" conversion factors.
-A bank must use an OTC derivative contract's effective notional principal amount (that is, its apparent or stated notional principal amount multiplied by any multiplier in the OTC derivative contract) rather than its apparent or stated notional principal amount in calculating PFE.
-PFE of the protection provider of a credit derivative is capped at the net present value of the amount of unpaid premiums.
+For any OTC derivative contract that does not fall within one of the specified categories in Table 4, the PFE must be calculated using the appropriate "other" conversion factors.
+A mutual association must use an OTC derivative contract's effective notional principal amount (that is, its apparent or stated notional principal amount in calculating PFE.
+The PFE of the protection provider of a credit derivative is capped at the net present value of the amount of unpaid premiums.